 \section{Time Analysis}

-There are two time cost analysis, the time to apply methods and the time for inference.
-The time to apply methods is the time to employ a hallucination mitigation method into a specific LVLMs.
-As an example, in order to apply VTI to LVLMs, the direction vector needs to be computed and the layer should be adjust.
+There are two time cost analyses: the time to apply methods and the time for inference.
+The time to apply methods is the time to employ a hallucination mitigation method in a specific LVLM.
+As an example, in order to apply VTI to LVLMs, the direction vector needs to be computed, and the layer should be adjusted.
 This whole time is the time to apply methods.
-For our method, the time to apply methods contains two parts.
-First, we needs layer-wise attribution to select specific layers.
-Second, we need apply feature steering methods based on these sparse layers.
+For our method, the time to apply the methods contains two parts.
+First, we need layer-wise attribution to select specific layers.
+Second, we need to apply feature steering methods based on these sparse layers.
 The second part time is almost the same as the original feature steering methods, which can be completed in under 30 minutes.
 The first part is the attribution process, which is time-consuming.
 For LLaVA-v1.5-7B, it takes about 1–2 hours on a single A100 80 GB GPU.

 As for the time for inference, our framework is based on feature steering methods.
-Therefore the time for inference is comparable with regular generation.
-Comparasion is shown in~\cref{tab:time analysis}.
-Despite requiring a longer preparation phase, the additional cost is reasonable, as it avoids the extra inference time latency that would otherwise accumulate during decoding and and further highlights the inherent advantages of feature steering techniques.
+Therefore, the time for inference is comparable with regular generation.
+Comparison is shown in~\cref{tab:time analysis}.
+Despite requiring a longer preparation phase, the additional cost is reasonable, as it avoids the extra inference time latency that would otherwise accumulate during decoding and further highlights the inherent advantages of feature steering techniques.